top of page

 What are we doing?

-Dugong Diaries is a citizen science project developing a picture of how dugongs utilise Bribie Island's waterways, and promoting community stewardship of dugongs, and advocate for better protections of their seagrass habitat.
+Dugong Diaries is a citizen science project developing a picture of how dugongs utilise Bribie Island's waterways, promoting community stewardship of dugongs, and advocating for better protections of their seagrass habitat.

 Why are we doing it?